GeorgeWeb/syclref/_api-docs/image.h/cl%253A%253Asycl%253A%253Aimage/functions/image/index.md

-   **Returns:** The host pointer's ownership is shared and on destruction the data will be copied to the specified host pointer unless the runtime maintains the last reference to the shared_ptr or a final pointer is specified using set_final_data() in which case that specified pointer will be used.
+   **Returns:** The host pointer's ownership is shared and on destruction the data will be copied to the specified host pointer unless the runtime maintains the last reference to the shared_ptr or a final pointer is specified using set_final_data() in which case that specified pointer will be used.Any host side allocation of data will be performed using the provided allocator. sharedPtrshared pointer to the image data. orderImage channel order. typeImage channel type. rngImage range. allocatorThe allocator used to create internal storage propListList of image properties

 ---